nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Out-of-tree drivers can select this value to attest that they provide support for the external flash.
 This is a hidden option and can be selected only by an external driver or a Kconfig option.

-This option is automatically set when :kconfig:option:`CONFIG_NRF_QSPI_NOR` or :kconfig:option:`CONFIG_SPI_NOR` are enabled.
+This option is automatically set when :kconfig:option:`CONFIG_NRF_QSPI_NOR` or :kconfig:option:`CONFIG_SPI_NOR` is enabled.
 If the application provides the driver in an unusual way, this option can be overridden by setting :kconfig:option:`CONFIG_PM_OVERRIDE_EXTERNAL_DRIVER_CHECK` in the application configuration.

 As partition manager does not know if partitions are used at runtime, consider the following:

   * Enabling Kconfig options that affect ``DEFAULT_DRIVER_KCONFIG`` will add a partition map entry for the partition depending on it, whether it is used at runtime or not.
   * Not enabling the Kconfig options that affect ``DEFAULT_DRIVER_KCONFIG`` will not add partition map entry for partition depending on it, whether it is used at runtime or not.
-  * Enabling Kconfig options that affects ``DEFAULT_DRIVER_KCONFIG`` can cause linker errors when the option has no effect on including a driver into compilation.
+  * Enabling Kconfig options that affect ``DEFAULT_DRIVER_KCONFIG`` can cause linker errors when the option has no effect on including a driver into compilation.
     In this case, partition manager adds a partition map entry that has a pointer to the flash device it is supposed to be placed on, but due to misconfiguration the driver is actually not compiled in.
     This situation can also be caused by setting the :kconfig:option:`CONFIG_PM_OVERRIDE_EXTERNAL_DRIVER_CHECK`, as partition manager will just assume that the driver is provided by the application.